 Extreme exercise does the same thing.
 It increases your calorie needs, usually with the assumption that you won’t eat enough to meet that need.
 So you lose weight for a time until your metabolic rate decreases so that your body is forced to regain what you’ve lost once your raging hunger hormones overpower your will.

-Oh, and nobody’s happy when they’re living the skinny lifestyle and eating half portions of rabbit food.
-Happiness is a huge part of healthy – and stress kills, metabolically speaking.
+Oh, and nobody’s happy when they’re not eating enough.
+Happiness is a huge part of health—and stress kills, metabolically speaking.

-There’s also the sleep aspect, too – it’s just a fact of life that you can’t sleep well when you feel underfed.
+There’s also the sleep aspect, too—you can’t sleep well when you feel underfed.
 (Sleep being the ultimate metabolic health hack.)

 Metabolic health is striking a balance between exercising and relaxing, between eating and fasting.

-It’s ensuring that your blood glucose is stable by eating foods that are uniquely healthy for you – and simultaneously not giving a crap about indulging here and there.
+It’s ensuring that your blood glucose is stable by eating foods that are uniquely healthy for you—and simultaneously indulging here and there.

 It’s caring about your body without obsessing over it.
 It’s prioritizing sleep so that your cells are primed to burn energy rather than store it.